 Where To Seek Medical Help in Georgia

 For some people, doctor’s visits are rare.
-Many victims don’t seek treatment because they simply aren’t sure how.
+Many victims don’t seek treatment because they simply aren’t sure how or their employer is preventing proper medical treatment.
 If you are concerned about finding the right treatment, try:

 - Calling your family physician.
 Most general practitioners can easily see a patient before the 72 hours are up.
 If your doctor is particularly busy, explain the situation to the office staff.
 They will work with you to find a good time or set you up with a partner in the practice.